Found in the News Straits TImes, Saturday April 26, 2008 (page 54)

 3) HOPELESSNESS THROUGH HELPLESSNESS SYNDROME.

-lack of empowerment.
+Many junior employees complain about their lack of empowerment.
 And executives with the authority often shirk their duty in making those very decisions.

 In too many instances, people render themselves powerless because they do not wish to make a decision and take responsibility for its success or failure.
 These people are too quick to write off a situation as hopeless and maintain a do-nothing stance.
 Yet they could create more power if they were willing to take reasonable risks in carrying out their duties.